-INSEE has notified 30 September the estimates of French Gross National Income (GNI) to the European Commission for the years 2018 and earlier.
+INSEE has notified the European Commission on the 30th of September the French Gross National Income (GNI) for the years 2019 and earlier.

 GNI is a close aggregate of the Gross Domestic Product (GDP), but conceptually different.
 GDP measures the income generated by all economic activities on French territory during a given period (year or quarter).
 This income ultimately benefits in most cases to agents residing on the French territory, but sometimes also to agents residing on a foreign territory when they work in France or hold shares in companies active on the French territory.
 GNI measures the total income of agents residing in France.
 Thus, we move from GDP to GNI by adding the income flows (business income, property income, subsidies less taxes on production) received from abroad and subtracting the income flows paid abroad.